vigoo/scalafxml/README.md

 This library bridges [FXML](http://docs.oracle.com/javafx/2/fxml_get_started/why_use_fxml.htm) and [scalafx](https://code.google.com/p/scalafx/) by automatically building proxy classes, enabling a more clear controller syntax.

 ## Status

-Currently the proxies are generated runtime.
-This has a disadvantage of having `scala-compiler.jar` as a dependency.
+The `main` branch contains the initial implementation of the _compile time_ proxy generator, which uses [macro annotations](http://docs.scala-lang.org/overviews/macros/annotations.html).
+This requires the addition of the [macro pardise](http://docs.scala-lang.org/overviews/macros/paradise.html) compiler plugin for clients using Scala 2.10, but has no runtime dependencies.

-The library could be extended to use [macro annotations](http://docs.scala-lang.org/overviews/macros/annotations.html) for generating the proxies compile-time.
-This is an optimization and should not affect the FXML controller codes based on the library.
+On the `dynamic` branch there is the first version of the proxy generator which executes runtime.
+This has a disadvantage of having `scala-compiler.jar` as a dependency, but has no special compile-time dependencies.

 ## Example